Bipartisan Congressional Real Estate Caucus Urges FHFA to Halt Title Insurance Waiver Pilot

 November 19, 2024

-The bipartisan Congressional Real Estate Caucus urged the Federal Housing Finance Agency (FHFA) to halt its misguided title insurance waiver pilot until the agency solicits and thoroughly vets the program.
+The bipartisan Congressional Real Estate Caucus urged the Federal Housing Finance Agency (FHFA) to halt its misguided title insurance waiver pilot until the agency solicits public input and thoroughly vets the program.

 “Buying a home represents the largest and most important acquisition Americans make in their lifetime and purchasing title insurance secures that investment by protecting against financial loss from threats like unrecorded liens, fraud, and forgery,” the members wrote. “[While] [w]e applaud your ongoing efforts to promote homeownership, especially for low-income Americans, and share your concerns about the difficulty and costs of purchasing a home [...] the Pilot will not achieve your stated goal of finding ways to “responsibly reduce closing costs for homeowners in a safe and sound manner.”